lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

     returns (bytes memory)
 ```

-This function is part of the [LSP25-ExecuteRelayCall] specification, with additional requirements as follow.
+This function is part of the [LSP25-ExecuteRelayCall] specification, with additional requirements as follows.

 - The address of the signer recovered from the signature MUST have the right permissions to execute the `payload`.
 - The event `PermissionsVerified` MUST be emitted after verifying the permissions of the signer address recovered.